Spectral Clustering with Likelihood Refinement for High-dimensional Latent Class Recovery: Two-stage Clustering Algorithm

 Thus, data points in the same latent class have identical row vectors in $\bU\bSigma$, namely one of the $K$ distinct vectors $\ebrac{\bTheta_{:,k}^\top\bV}_{k=1}^K$.
 Hence the true latent class label information can be readily read off from rows of $\bU\bSigma$.
 In the realistic noisy data setting, denote by $\hat\bU\hat\bSigma\hat\bV^\top$ the top-$K$ SVD of the data matrix $\bR$.
 Then intuitively, $\bU\bSigma$ would be well-approximated by $\hat\bU\hat\bSigma$ provided that $\bE$ is relatively small in magnitude, {and the row vectors of $\hat\bU\hat\bSigma$ are noisy point clouds distributed around the $K$ points.} Therefore, K-means clustering can deliver reasonable estimates of class labels.
 We illustrate this point using an numerical example in \Cref{fig:exmp}, where the row vectors of $\bU\bSigma$ (left) and $\hat\bU\hat\bSigma$ (right) are plotted as points in $\mathbb R^2$, respectively.

-The above high-level idea can be formalized as the spectral clustering algorithm (\Cref{alg:Spec}), investigated in \cite{zhang2022leave} for sub-Gaussian mixture models. \Cref{alg:Spec} first obtains the rank-$K$ SVD of $\bR$ denoted by $\hat\bU\hat\bSigma\hat\bV^\top$, and then performs K-means clustering on the rows of $\hat\bU\hat\bSigma$, the left singular vectors weighted by the singular values.
+The above high-level idea can be formalized as the spectral clustering algorithm (\Cref{alg:Spec}), investigated in \cite{zhang2022leave} for sub-Gaussian mixture models. \Cref{alg:Spec} first obtains the rank-$K$ SVD of $\bR$ denoted by $\hat\bU\hat\bSigma\hat\bV^\top$, and then performs K-means clustering on the rows of $\hat\bU\hat\bSigma$, the left singular vectors weighted by the singular values. { \begin{remark} An equivalent formulation of (3) aggregates the $2^{J}$ unique response patterns (weighted by their frequencies).
+We do not adopt this perspective because it becomes less suitable, both computationally and theoretically, for high-dimensional data with very large $J$.
+On the computational side, our approach does not rely on evaluating the likelihood through these unique response patterns.
+On the theoretical side, our spectral method is motivated by the approximate low-rank structure of the $N\times J$ binary response matrix $\bR \in \RR^{N \times J}$ itself, which does not utilize the unique response patterns. \end{remark} }